TIGTA spots almost 60K system vulnerabilities

 The Treasury Inspector General for Tax Administration said the IRS has failed to address literally tens of thousands of security vulnerabilities in both its mainframe platform environment and its security application environment.
 While there had been some improvement from the beginning of this year, inspectors still found that the majority of vulnerabilities had yet to be fully addressed.

-TIGTA said that Enterprise Operations personnel are aware of these overdue vulnerabilities and are working to mitigate the risk through a Plan of Action and Milestones, but noted that this seemed to all be in response to inspectors' findings, as this activity was only begin shortly after they had begun planning for this audit in October 2023.
 Inspectors found even more grim results when looking at the Security Application Environment.
 They identified a total of 56,537 unresolved vulnerabilities across 580 assets, of which 59% were overdue.
 Of these vulnerabilities, 6% were considered critical risks, and 41% were considered high risk.
 When TIGTA followed up in July, they found there were 43,290 overdue vulnerabilities affecting 570 assets.
 Of them, 4% were considered critical risk and 55% were considered high risk.

 While one might think all these vulnerabilities are the result of lax cybersecurity, professionals with the IRS, in response to the TIGTA findings, said it's actually the opposite.
 The agency had recently transitioned into a new and improved scanning tool, which led to the discovery of far more vulnerabilities than before.
 While Enterprise Operations and Cybersecurity personnel agree that vulnerabilities persist, they likely would not have found them at all had they not moved to a better scanning tool.

-Management further noted that the IRS inventory system has limitations to the identification of assets.
+Management further noted that the IRS inventory system has limitations in the identification of assets.
 As a result, when an asset cannot be reconciled due to this limitation, it will be placed into the temporary or unknown repositories, sometimes leading to duplicate assets.
-The IRS is in process of migrating to a new system that will have more robust capabilities and resolve the issue of items being incorrectly assigned to temporary and unknown repositories.
+The IRS is in the process of migrating to a new system that will have more robust capabilities and resolve the issue of items being incorrectly assigned to temporary and unknown repositories.

-1) timely remediate or mitigate all vulnerabilities in accordance with IRS policies;
+• Timely remediate or mitigate all vulnerabilities in accordance with IRS policies;

-2) ensure that assets are assigned to an established group;
+• Ensure that assets are assigned to an established group;

-3) ensure that systems are in place to reconcile duplicate accounting of assets;
+• Ensure that systems are in place to reconcile duplicate accounting of assets;

-4) reconcile assets to reflect the operating environment;
+• Reconcile assets to reflect the operating environment;

-6) resolve configuration compliance settings in accordance with Federal and IRS policies.
+• Resolve configuration compliance settings in accordance with Federal and IRS policies.

 For reprint and licensing requests for this article, click here.

-Technology Cyber security IRS Tax TIGTA
+Tax Technology IRS Cyber security TIGTA

 MORE FROM ACCOUNTING TODAY